Skip to content

 Always a human at the helm: Updated around-the-clock by Capital Weather meteorologists.

-What’s next?
-June kicks off with uncommonly nice weather.
-Through midweek, expect plenty of sun and high in the 70s to near 80.
+What's next?
+June kicks off with unseasonably comfortable weather.
+Through midweek, expect mainly bright skies and highs in the mid-70s to mid-80s.

 Forecast in detail

-Tomorrow (Monday): Partly to mostly sunny and delightful.
-Morning 50s warm to afternoon highs in the mid-70s to near 80.
-Winds from the north remain fairly light.
+Tomorrow (Monday): Partly to mostly sunny.
+Morning 50s warm to afternoon highs in the mid-70s to around 80.
+Midday and afternoon breezes from the northeast may gust near 20 mph.
 Confidence: Medium-High 😎 Nice Day!

 A look ahead

 Tuesday offers a mix of sun and clouds, with highs in the mid- to upper 70s.
-Just a slight chance (about 20 percent) that a weak disturbance sparks a passing shower or thundershower (20 percent chance).
+Just a slight chance (about 20 percent) that a weak disturbance sparks a passing shower or thundershower.
 Clearing skies at night with lows in the 50s.
 Confidence: Medium

 For now, Wednesday looks pleasant too with continued sunshine and highs in the mid- to upper 70s.
 However, we'll need to watch in case an offshore storm system tries to introduce more clouds or even shower chances.
 Be sure to check back for updates.
 Confidence: Medium